aksommerville/bcpoc/README.md

 - - Use item on environment.
 - - Buttons to push, etc.
 - - We might still get away with no moving elements in the outer world but I'm not sure.
+- Starting around MgUmbrella, I used private classes like Player within the games -- that's a good idea.
+Don't hard-code the two players if they're close to symmetric!